kakaroto/Beyond20/docs/features.md

   * Add Jack of all Trades bonus to raw ability checks (Only Bards >= 2nd level)
   * Apply Sharpshooter Feat for the next roll (Only if Feat is available)
   * Apply Great Weapon Master Feat for the next roll (Only if Feat is available)
-  * Add Brutal Critical and Save Attacks damage to critical hits (Only Barbarians with the feature, or Half-Orcs)
+  * Add Brutal Critical and Savage Attacks damage to critical hits (Only Barbarians with the feature, or Half-Orcs)
   * Add Rage damage and advantage on STR checks (Only Barbarians)

 ## Roll20 Character Sheet Templates